oak-hu/oak-hu.github.io/content/Quick Thoughts/D&D 5E Character.md

 >
 > Level 1: _Shield_, _Silvery Barbs_

 Sorcerer dip for CON save proficiency, along with *Shield* and *Silvery Barbs*.
 You get four free cantrips; don't pick attacking ones (you're much better off attacking with weapons, given the 18 DEX and 13 CHA), and the utility is quite nice (this is a role-playing game, after all, not just a battle simulator).
 Draconic is a surprising pick; why not Clockwork or Aberrant?
 Well, first of all, it's thematic; don't be a dirty powergamer.
 But, actually, it's the optimal choice: 13+DEX yields 17 AC here at first level (23 with *Shield*).
-The extra point of HP is also nice (actually, it guaranteed that I'd survive a *Magic Missile* at second level, letting me choose not to *Shield* and attack instead, winning the fight against a wizard guy).
+The extra point of HP is also nice (actually, it guaranteed that I'd survive a *Magic Missile* at 2nd level, letting me choose not to *Shield* and attack instead, winning the fight against a wizard guy).

 Right now, it's optimal for you, an unarmored sorcerer, to go into melee to sponge for the actual martials (you're tankier than they are, with 17 AC and the two premier defensive reactions; martials lol).
 With daggers, you have +6 to-hit for 1d4+4 piercing (action) and +6 for 1d4 piercing (bonus action, two weapon fighting); that's pretty respectable, if not better than some of your martial friends (martials lol).